Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime

+which provides the scaling of the oscillation frequency with respect to the laser and atom parameters.}

-The period of the slow oscillation ${\cal T}=2\pi/\Omega$ via the solution of simple approximate Eq.~(\ref{eq:V_osc}) (magenta line), and the exact numerical solution of Eq.~\eqref{eq:Ehrenfest2} with the approximation Eq.~(\ref{ClC}) (red line) are shown in Fig.~\ref{Fig-9}.
+The period of the slow oscillation ${\cal T}=2\pi/\Omega$ via the solution of simple approximate Eq.~(\ref{eq:V_osc}) (red line), and the exact numerical solution of Eq.~\eqref{eq:Ehrenfest2} with the approximation Eq.~(\ref{ClC}) (magenta line) are shown in Fig.~\ref{Fig-9}.
 Both results coincide quantitatively for the case $a_0 <0.13$, and exhibit the same trend for the general case $a_0 \rightarrow 0.25$, which confirms the accuracy of the approximation in Eq.~\eqref{eq:V_osc}.